-The COVID-19 outbreak in the United States has caused business disruptions.
+The COVID-19 pandemic in the United States has caused business disruptions.
 The extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, and impact on our clinical trials, employees and vendors, all of which are uncertain and cannot be predicted.
 The economic effects of the outbreak could also have an adverse effect on our ability to raise additional capital.
 At this point, the extent to which COVID-19 may impact our future financial condition or results of operations is uncertain.
-There has not been a material impact on the Company's financial statements for the twelve months ended December 31, 2020.
+There has not been a material impact on our financial statements for the twelve months ended December 31, 2021.

-As of December 31, 2020, we had \$130,980,681 in cash and cash equivalents.
-Net cash used in operating activities for the year ended December 31, 2020 was \$16,314,962, compared to \$13,267,500 for the year ended December 31, 2019.
-Our use of cash was primarily a result of the net loss of \$19,306,672 for the year ended December 31, 2020, adjusted for items mainly related to stock-based compensation of \$1,764,804, release of clinical trial funding commitment of \$1,100,415, and depreciation of \$466,009.
-The net change in our operating assets and liabilities was \$654,531 increasing cash used in operations.
+As of December 31, 2021, we had \$11.9 million in cash and cash equivalents and \$128.9 million in short-term investments.
+Net cash used in operating activities for the year ended December 31, 2021 was \$23.0 million, compared to \$16.3 million for the year ended December 31, 2020.
+Our use of cash was primarily a result of the net loss of \$28.3 million for the year ended December 31, 2021, adjusted for non-cash items mainly related to stock-based compensation of \$3.2 million, release of clinical trial funding commitment of \$2.0 million, and depreciation of \$0.5 million.
+The net change in our operating assets and liabilities was \$1.8 million increasing cash used in operations.
 At our current and anticipated level of operating loss, we expect to continue to incur an operating cash outflow for the next several years.

-Net cash used by investing activities was \$211,880 and \$67,622 for the years ended December 31, 2020 and 2019, respectively.
-Investing activities during the year ended December 31, 2020 and 2019 consisted of the purchase of capital equipment.
+Net cash used by investing activities was \$131.4 million and \$0.2 million for the years ended December 31, 2021 and 2020, respectively.
+Investing activities during the year ended December 31, 2021 were primarily related to \$131.2 of net purchases of marketable securities.
+Investing activities during the year ending December 31, 2020 primarily consisted of the purchase of capital equipment.

-Net cash provided by financing activities was \$137,312,231 during the year ended December 31, 2020, compared to \$12,077,281 provided in financing activities during the year ended December 31, 2019.
-Financing activities during the year ended December 31, 2020 and 2019 related primarily to sales of Common Stock, Preferred Stock, Warrants and proceeds from exercise of warrants.
+Net cash provided by financing activities was \$35.5 million during the year ended December 31, 2021, compared to \$137.3 million provided in financing activities during the year ended December 31, 2021 related primarily to sales of Common Stock and proceeds from exercise of warrants.
+Financing activities during the year ended December 31, 2020 related primarily to sales of common stock, preferred stock, warrants and proceeds from exercise of warrants.

-As of December 31, 2020 and 2019, we had working capital of \$127,237,483 and \$6,571,985, respectively.
-The increase in working capital is primarily due to the increase in cash and cash equivalents from financing activities during the year ended December 31, 2020.
+As of December 31, 2021 and 2020, we had working capital of \$139.6 million and \$127.2 million, respectively.
+The increase in working capital is primarily due to the increase in cash and cash equivalents from financing activities during the year ended December 31, 2021.

 We have incurred net losses since our inception and have negative operating cash flows.
-As of December 31, 2020, we had \$130,980,681 in cash and cash equivalents and we believe we have sufficient cash to meet our funding requirements for at least the next 12 months following the issuance date of these financial statements.
+As of December 31, 2021, we had \$140.8 million in cash, cash equivalents and short-term investments and we believe we have sufficient cash to meet our funding requirements for at least the next 12 months following the issuance date of these financial statements.